-The second year is devoted to researching and writing a thesis of up to 30,000 words.
+The second year is devoted to researching and writing a thesis.
 The research topic will be devised in your first year and, once approved, a supervisor will be allocated to you.
 The thesis accounts for half the marks for the degree.
 In addition, in the second year you will take a further elective course, assessed by a submitted essay.

 There is an ECM alumni network with over 700 alumni in 70 countries.
 The department's Alumni Office helps alumni keep in touch with each other and organises alumni events.